dioxfile/Logic_Clock_Didatic_Tool/README.md

 * Figure 16 shows that the local application registered `8 events`, and the IP used for that is `0.0.0.0`.
 For example, if two processes, `pi` and `pj`, on different nodes, exchange messages (e.g., events a and b), and if the logical clock of the sending process is 8 (e.g., `Ci==8`), this process will increment its clock of 1 (e.g., `Ci=Ci+1)`, `Ci==9`, and after that, it will match the time stamp of the message to be sent equally to `Ci` (e.g., `tsi(mi)==Ci`).
 It will send the message to process pj.
 Thus, process pj will calculate upon receiving the message: `Cj=MAX{Cj, tsi(mi)} + 1`.
 Therefore, if `Cj's` logical clock equals 5, then `Cj's` clock value will be `= MAX{5, 9} + 1 --> Cj = 10`.

 5 - Local Physical Clock Display
 * The Physical clock shows the local time configured on the application's computer.
-If the user changes the local time on the computer, the application will update the time instantly (Figure 17).
+If the user changes the computer's local time, the application will update the time instantly (Figure 17).
 # Figure 17
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/phisical-LC.png)